-Formally, scintillation is a stochastic modulation imparted to electromagnetic (EM) fields propagating in transparent inhomogeneous media.
+Scintillation is formally a stochastic modulation imparted to electromagnetic (EM) fields propagating in transparent inhomogeneous media.
 EM fields initiated by the sun and a plethora of other extraterrestrial sources provided the earliest scintillation observations.
-Following the launch of Sputnik in 1957 [REF] artificial earth satellite sources began to supplement natural sources.
+Following the launch of Sputnik in 1957 artificial earth satellite sources began to supplement natural sources.
 The Wideband Satellite, launched in 1976, was dedicated to scintillation observations.
-The first global positioning satellites (GPS) were launched in 1978 [REF].
-When "The Theory of Scintillation with Applications in Remote Sensing" Rino [1] (hereafter ScintTheory) was published in 2011, the global navigation satellite system (GNSS) was becoming the primary source of ionospheric structure diagnostics.
-This document reviews ScintTheory in light of new theoretical insights and new diagnostic applications.
+The first global positioning satellites (GPS) were launched in 1978.
+When "The Theory of Scintillation with Applications in Remote Sensing" Rino [1] (hereafter Scint-Theory) was published in 2011, the global navigation satellite system (GNSS) was becoming the primary source of ionospheric structure diagnostics.